Let your AI agent browse the web for you

 |---|---|

-Many travel platforms require two-factor authentication.
-Connected accounts handle this in two ways:- Automated 2FA
+Many travel sites ask for a two-factor code when you sign in.
+Connected accounts handle this in two ways:- Automatic

 Live browser view

-When the agent opens a browser to log into a site or perform a task, you can watch the session in real time through a live view window.
-This is useful for:- Verifying credentials - watch the agent fill in your login and confirm it works
+When the agent opens a browser to sign in or do a task, you can watch it work in a live view window.
+This helps you:- Confirm a login works.
+Watch the agent fill in your sign-in and see it succeed.

-- Handling 2FA prompts - type a code directly into the live browser when the agent pauses
+- Handle two-factor prompts.
+Type a code into the live browser when the agent pauses.

 Browser sessions in chat

-When you ask the AI agent to do something that requires visiting a website - like “check my Airbnb listing for unit 4B” or “pull the latest payout report from Booking.com” - a browser session card appears in the chat.
-The session card shows:- Step-by-step progress - each action the agent takes (navigating to a page, clicking a button, reading content) appears as a step with a timestamp
+When you ask the agent to do something that needs a website (like “check my Airbnb listing for unit 4B” or “pull the latest payout report from Booking.com”), a browser session card appears in the chat.
+The session card shows:- Step-by-step progress.
+Each action the agent takes appears as a step with a timestamp.

-- Screenshots - the agent captures screenshots as it works so you can see what it saw
+- Screenshots.
+The agent snaps screenshots as it works so you can see what it saw.

-- Final result - when the task completes, the agent summarizes what it found and includes it in the chat
+- Final result.
+When the task ends, the agent shares what it found in the chat.

 Suggested sites